Logo

 eritrean-nakfa

 The Eritrean Nakfa stands out due to its fixed exchange rate system.
-At ERN/USD = 0.066, as of 23 May 2025, the currency remains strong thanks to government-imposed foreign exchange controls.
+The currency remains strong thanks to government-imposed foreign exchange controls.

 While not freely traded on the open forex market, the Nakfa's stability is rooted in state policies that prioritize self-reliance and debt control.
 Although Eritrea faces external trade limitations, the Nakfa’s value remains protected.